1918 protest in Zagreb: Collapse of Austria-Hungary and civil disorder

 In the final days of the World War I, on 5–6 October 1918, political parties representing Croats, Slovenes, and Serbs living in Austria-Hungary organised the Zagreb-based National Council of Slovenes, Croats and Serbs to achieve independence from the empire.
 The National Council proclaimed the State of Slovenes, Croats and Serbs encompassing the Slovene Lands, Croatia-Slavonia, Dalmatia, and Bosnia and Herzegovina, and authorised the Yugoslav Committee, an interest group advocating unification of previously Habsburg South Slavic areas with the Kingdom of Serbia, to represent the council abroad.
 National Council president Anton Korošec left Zagreb for a conference in Geneva with Serbian representatives to discuss the method of unification.

 At the time, Austro–Hungarian deserters termed Green Cadres were causing a crime wave in the countryside.
 By September 1918, there were about 50,000 Green Cadres among the Croats, Serbs, and Bosniaks.
 Most of them were active in Croatia-Slavonia, where violence peaked between 24 October and 4 November.
-The period also saw a mutiny in Požega, and a clash in nearby Orahovica, where parts of two regiments mutinied.
+The period also saw a mutiny in Požega.
+In nearby Orahovica, two Austro-Hungarian regiments, one Bohemian and one Dalmatian fought against each other.
+Officials in the town reported that some of the soldiers sided with the Bolsheviks.
 The violence quickly spread and elements of the 23rd Regiment and the 28th Regiment of the Royal Croatian Home Guard joined in looting Osijek.
-Petrovaradin, Pakrac, Daruvar, and Županja were looted in attacks led by rebelling army units, although most of the pillaging and looting was done by peasants and the (mostly peasant) Green Cadres.
+Mutineers also led looting in Petrovaradin, Pakrac, Daruvar, and Županja, although peasants and the (mostly peasant) Green Cadres were responsible for most of the pillaging and looting.

-The National Council hesitated to condemn the violence, and its attempts to stop the looters by deploying ad-hoc, locally-raised militia were ineffective since many militiamen were also looting.
-Therefore the National Council relied on Serbian prisoners of war (captured by the Austro-Hungarian Army during the war) to combat looting, and sent a delegation to the Royal Serbian Army command on 5 November to request its troops to restore order in Croatia-Slavonia.
+The National Council hesitated to condemn the violence, and its attempts to stop the looters by deploying ad-hoc, locally raised militia were ineffective since many militiamen were also looting.
+Therefore, the National Council relied on Serbian prisoners of war (captured by the Austro-Hungarian Army during the war), and sent a delegation to the Royal Serbian Army command on 5 November to request its troops to restore order in Croatia-Slavonia.
 The National Council, by then dominated by the Croat-Serb Coalition led by Svetozar Pribičević, blamed the unrest partly on Bolsheviks and the Croatian People's Peasant Party (HPSS) led by Stjepan Radić.
 The association of the HPSS with the popular discontent later helped propel the HPSS to the position of the most successful political party among the Croats in the interwar period.
-The peasants misidentified republicanism as the abolition of military service and taxes, and the October–November unrest set republicanism as their ultimate political objective.
+The peasants actively involved in the October–November unrest, misidentifying republicanism as the abolition of military service and taxes, cited it as their ultimate political objective.